 My Instagram feed is flooded with friends posting about how they don’t want freshman year to end, they don’t want to leave all 600 of their best friends, and how this was the best year ever, so much better than they could have imagined.
-I’ll be honest, it’s really frustrating to see everyone talking about how they’re thriving when I’m feeling pretty mediocre.
+I’ll be honest, it’s really frustrating to see everyone talking about how they’re thriving when I’m feeling pretty mediocre and isolated.
 I find myself counting my worth in the number of “goodbye freshman year” posts I’m tagged in and how many comments I got on my post.
 This comparison breaks me.
 It makes me sad, it makes me regret, and it makes me wonder what I could have done to have the best year of my life, too.
 Why was my freshman year the hardest year of my life when everyone else seems to have thrived.

 I could spend hours talking about the things God has taught me, but I think the two biggest lessons I’ve learned are these: